nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 A new request is required each time an application is enabled or a secret is added for a new repository even if it has been done before.

-The request must be approved by at least three TSC members and be open for a minimum of 7 days before landing.
+The request must be approved by at least two TSC members and be open for a minimum of 7 days before landing.

 For GitHub Apps already used in the Org, or for secrets already used in other